developer-friendly/blog/docs/posts/0010-cert-manager.md

 We are now equipped with enough access in our Kubernetes cluster to just create the TLS certificate and never have to worry about how to verify their ownership.

-With that promise, let's wrap this up with the easiest part!
+With that promise, let's wrap this up with the easiest part! :sunglasses:

 ## Step 2: TLS Certificate